 Singleness can be a confusing, lonely season.
 But as godly men and women pursue God, he meets them there.
 These resources offer advice for Christian singles so they can find contentment and get ready for a healthy marriage that glorifies God, serves others, and brings them joy.

-Free Resource: 5 Commitments Singles Must Make Before They Get Married
+5 Commitments Christian Singles Must Make Before They Start Dating

 When you're single, it can be really lonely.
 And so easy to just jump into a relationship.
 But you will save yourself - and the person you date - a ton of heartache if you make these 5 commitments now.

 Bryan has mentored my now-husband and I from singleness all the way through our first year of marriage.
 We never felt like passive students—more like active participants in building a relationship that glorified God, with an experienced and invested counselor as our guide.

 Jason & Ann

 If you're a single Christian and would like to be married, it can be hard to find contentment.
 As in, really hard.

 You know the 'right answers'.
 That you're right where you're supposed to be.
 That you're exactly where God has you.
 And, that you're no less in God's eyes just because you're not married.
 And of course, Jesus never got married, either.

 All those things are deeply, and biblically, true.
 Who are you to complain, right?